Angeslab/Process-Journal/index.md

 - Began testing connectivity and responsiveness of the ESP32 in a wearable context.

 Conceptual Development:
-- Considered how the bracelet could respond to both environmental and physiological data to support staff wellbeing.
+- Considered how the bracelet could respond to both environmental and physiological data to support wellbeing.
 - Reflected on embodied cognition and how physical sensations (e.g. stress, calm) could be translated into wearable feedback.

 Reflections: Bluetooth integration was a foundational step that enabled real-time interaction.
-The theoretical lens of embodied cognition reinforced the importance of designing for both emotional and physical responsiveness in high-stress environments like hospitality.
+The theoretical lens of embodied cognition reinforced the importance of designing for both emotional and physical responsiveness in high-stress environments.